-- Strategically located warehouses are required. - Important goal in warehousing: maximize flexibility - → flexibility is an essential part of being able to respond to ever-changing customer demand in terms of product assortments, value-added services and the manner in which shipments are sequenced and presented. - → information technology facilitates flexibility - Strategic warehousing serves to satisfy requirements related to local presence. - → Local warehouses can respond faster to customer needs than a more distant warehouse
+- Strategically located warehouses are required. - Important goal in warehousing: maximize flexibility - → flexibility is an essential part of being able to respond to ever-changing customer demand in terms of product assortments, value-added services and the manner in which shipments are sequenced and presented. - \rightarrow information technology facilitates flexibility ightarrow Local warehouses can respond faster to customer needs than a more distant warehouse